control-course/control-course.github.io/docs/avionics/stepbystep/05-telemetry.md

 Wifi chip documentation: [Adafruit HUZZAH ESP8266 breakout doc (adafruit.com)](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-huzzah-esp8266-breakout.pdf)

 Going to need to update this all for the new wifi protocols.

+Using the Wifi module is a bit different but simple.
+After setting up the Wifi chip (for more information see [Wifi](Wifi.md)), connect the chip to the Cube’s `Telem1/Telem2` port and your computer to the Wifi network.
+Select the `UDP` setting and hit connect.

+!!! tip "If not working, make sure you're still connected to the chip (and not Eduroam) and your GCS isn't connected to the cube"